V3Det/V3Det/README.md

 ## Data Format

-The data includes a training set, a validation set and a category tree, comprising 13,204 categories.
+The data includes a training set, a validation set, comprising 13,204 categories.
 The training set consists of 183,354 images, while the validation set has 29,821 images.
 The data organization is:
 ```
 V3Det/
     images/